DevAbanoub/ADM/README.md

 - use CLI or GUI
 - cross-platform (GNU/Linux, Mac, Windows, Android)

+## Supported Languages and Translations
+- English
+- Arabic
+- MORE COMES LATER...

 ## Support
 You can support me by contributing to this project via opening an [issue](https://github.com/DevAbanoub/sidm/issues) or [pull request](https://github.com/DevAbanoub/sidm/pulls).